 Want to enjoy all the latest shows without paying cable prices?
 Buy a good digital antenna and you’re well on your way to enjoying free over-the-air TV.
 Edmonton currently receives seven channels depending on location.
 Just make sure your TV is compatible!

-Edmonton is unofficially known as the Festival City and plays host to over 61 different festivals across all seasons.
-These festivals cover a wide range of interests, including music, film, theatre, sports and world cultures.
-Chances are there is an Edmonton festival that you will enjoy!
+Edmonton is unofficially known as the Festival City and hosts over 61 different festivals across all seasons.
+These festivals cover a wide range of interests, including music, film, theatre, sports, and world cultures.
+Chances are there is an Edmonton festival you will enjoy!

-Many festivals have free events that you can attend.
+Many festivals have free events you can attend.
 Here are some to look out for:

 - Symphony Under The Sky

 - Comic & Entertainment Expo